 Living on fixed-incomes and being careful about finances is a fact of life for many seniors.
 This financial prudence includes not wasting money on inefficient appliances and unnecessarily high energy bills.

-Greensaver delivers two programs designed to reduce the energy burden on low-income Ontarians, including specifically low-income seniors: The Home Assistance Program and the Home Winterproofing Program.
-Seniors who claim benefits such as Allowance for the Survivor and Allowance for Seniors are automatically eligible to receive various energy efficiency upgrades through these programs.
+Greensaver delivers a program designed to reduce the energy burden on low-income Ontarians, including specifically low-income seniors: The Energy Affordability Program.
+Seniors who claim benefits such as Allowance for the Survivor and Allowance for Seniors are automatically eligible to receive various energy efficiency upgrades through this program.

 Conclusion: There are Many Ways for Seniors to Reduce Their Electricity Bills